-As a global health care company, we have a responsibility to help increase access to medicines, vaccines and quality health care worldwide.
+As a global health care company, we have a responsibility to help enable access to medicines, vaccines and quality health care worldwide.

 We are committed to discovering smart, sustainable ways to expand access, especially in parts of the world where there are limited or no health care infrastructure and resources.
 Given the immensity of this challenge, we believe we can make the strongest contribution by working in partnership with others—governments, donors, patient organizations, health care professionals, nongovernmental organizations, academic institutions, multilateral organizations and the private sector.

-We focus on select areas of global health need and relevance to our company, namely, noncommunicable diseases (NCDs) or chronic conditions in four areas: cancer, diabetes, hepatitis C, and HIV/AIDS.
-Our program investments in these areas focus on innovative interventions with evidence of effectiveness in improving health care quality and reducing disparities in access and health outcomes among underserved populations who are particularly burdened by these diseases.
+We focus on select areas of global health need and relevance to our company, namely the following noncommunicable diseases (NCDs) and chronic conditions: Alzheimer’s disease, cancer, diabetes, hepatitis C and HIV/AIDS.
+Our program investments in these areas focus on innovative interventions showing evidence of effectiveness in improving health care quality and reducing disparities in access and health outcomes among underserved populations who are particularly burdened by these diseases.

-With funding from our company’s Foundation, the Alliance is seeking to increase timely access to patient-centered care and reduce disparities in cancer care, especially for vulnerable and underserved populations in the United States.
+With funding from our company’s Foundation, the Alliance aims to increase timely access to patient-centered care and reduce disparities in cancer care, especially for vulnerable and underserved populations in the United States.
 Learn more.

-With a four-year (2015–2018), $1.58 million grant from our company’s Foundation, the American Cancer Society (ACS) is implementing a comprehensive Patient Navigation Program in the United States to enhance care coordination, promote patient activation and increase access to high-quality cancer care in three communities where substantial health care disparities exist.
-The program sites that the ACS has selected to participate in the community-based program include the Queens Hospital Center in Queens, New York; the Phoenix Cancer Center/Maricopa Integrated Health System in Phoenix, Arizona; and the University of New Mexico Cancer Center in Albuquerque, New Mexico.
+With a four-year (2015–2018), $1.58 million grant from our company’s Foundation, the American Cancer Society (ACS) is enhancing its substantial Patient Navigation Program in the United States to improve care coordination, promote patient activation and increase access to high-quality cancer care in three communities where substantial health care disparities exist.
+The program sites that the ACS has selected for participation in the community-based program include the Queens Hospital Center, in Queens, New York; the Multicare Regional Cancer Center, in Auburn, Washington; and the University of New Mexico Cancer Center, in Albuquerque, New Mexico.

 This program aims to:

-- Support patients in overcoming barriers to diagnostic services and timely initiation of treatment
+- Support patients in overcoming barriers to timely initiation of treatment

 - Empower patients with the information and skills to more actively engage in their health care, treatment planning and shared decision-making